hydrusnetwork/hydrus/docs/running_from_source.md

     _You do not need to run the setup script as sudo, and doing so may cause some things not to work.
 Just regular you._

-    Double-click `setup_venv.command`.
+    The file is `setup_venv.py`.
+You may be able to double-click it.
+If not, open a terminal in the folder and type:

+    `./setup_venv.py`

+    -or, explicitly-

+    `python setup_venv.py`

     If you do not have permission to run the .command file, open a terminal on the folder and enter:

+    If you do not have permission to execute the file, do this before trying again:

-    `chmod +x setup_venv.command`
+    `chmod +x setup_venv.py`

-    You likely also need this to tell Gatekeeper you are ok running it:
+    We used to do this via a .command file.
+If you want to run one of the other .command files, you likely also need this to tell Gatekeeper you are ok running it:

-    `sudo xattr -rd com.apple.quarantine setup_venv.command`
+    `sudo xattr -rd com.apple.quarantine the_script.command`

     You will likely have to do the same on the other .command files.